quackmagedev/quackmagedev.github.io/projects.md

 # 🧪 Projects

 Welcome to my little lab of experiments!

 Here’s what I’m working on, plus a few ideas I’m cooking up:

 ---

 ## 🎨 Nick the Shape Man
 A fast shape-shifting adventure to restore color to a lost world.
-Switch forms, solve puzzles, and explore quirky environments.
 > Built in [Godot](https://godotengine.org/)

 ---